BestTimesToVisit.com Logo

 Train to Aguas Calientes (Machu Picchu Pueblo)

-Tip:Book train tickets well in advance, especially during peak season (May-September).
+Tip:Book train tickets well in advance, especially during peak season.
 PeruRail and Inca Rail are the main operators.
-The Hiram Bingham is a luxury option.
-Consider booking a return ticket from Ollantaytambo if you plan to explore the Sacred Valley further, as it's closer to Cusco than Poroy.
-Be aware of luggage restrictions on the train.
+Consider departing from Ollantaytambo if you are already exploring the Sacred Valley, as it's closer to Aguas Calientes and often cheaper.
+Avoid buying tickets at the station on the day of travel unless absolutely necessary.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.